Climate Toolkit Symposium Agenda

 2:30 p.m. – 3:45 p.m.Program Four

-🌳 Breakout Focus Areas: Sustainable Finance, Conservation and Climate, Facilities Management
+🌳 Breakout Focus Areas II: Climate Research, Conservation and Action, Facilities Management

-Round two of breakout focus areas will feature short presentations from subject experts, followed by facilitated, round-table discussions to support knowledge sharing and problem-solving on the following subjects:
+Round two of breakout focus areas will feature short presentations from subject experts, followed by facilitated round-table discussions to support knowledge sharing and problem-solving:

-• Conservation and Climate Action – with Pittsburgh Zoo & Aquarium
+• Shafkat Khan, Ph.D., Director of Conservation – Pittsburgh Zoo & Aquarium

 4 p.m. – 5 p.m.Program Five